skypjack/entt/docs/md/entity.md

 The default storage _detects_ aggregate types internally and exploits aggregate initialization when possible.<br/>
-Therefore, it's not strictly necessary to define a constructor for each type.
+Therefore, it is not strictly necessary to define a constructor for each type.

 The `insert` member function works with _ranges_ and is used to: